xingronaldo/CLAFA/README.md

 ```python
 python trainval.py --gpu_ids 1
 ```
-All the hyperparameters can be adjusted in `./option`.
+All the hyperparameters can be adjusted in `option.py`.

 ## TODO
 A more detailed README.

 ## Contact
-Don't hesitate to contact me if you have any question.

 Email: guangxingwang@mail.nwpu.edu.cn